-The Research Centre for Integrated Transport Innovation (rCITI) is based in the School of Civil and Environmental Engineering at UNSW and represents a strategic effort that unites and extends the wide range of transport research across campus.
+The Research Centre for Integrated Transport Innovation (rCITI) is based in the School of Civil and Environmental Engineering at the University of New South Wales, Sydney and represents a strategic effort that unites and extends the wide range of transport research across the university campus.

 Exceptional growth in a few short years

 Keenly supported by both government and industry, rCITI was officially launched in November 2011 and, since then, has gone from strength to strength.
 The centre now has 22 staff members and more than 30 postgraduate students – with numbers continuing to increase each year.